CesiumGS/3d-tiles/README.md

 * **Selected Articles**
    * [Bringing City Models to Life with 3D Tiles](https://medium.com/@CyberCity3D/bringing-city-models-to-life-with-3d-tiles-620d5884edf3#.mqxuj7kqd).
 September 2016.
    * [Using Quantization with 3D Models](http://cesiumjs.org/2016/08/08/Cesium-web3d-quantized-attributes/).
 August 2016.
+* **News**
+   * [3D Tiles thread on the Cesium forum](https://groups.google.com/forum/#!topic/cesium-dev/tCCooBxpZFU) - get the latest 3D Tiles news and ask questions here.

 ## Spec status

 The 3D Tiles spec is pre-1.0 (indicated by `"version": "0.0"` in tileset.json).
-We expect a draft 1.0 version and the Cesium implementation to stabilize in the fall of 2016.
+We expect a draft 1.0 version and the Cesium implementation to stabilize in 2017; see the [remaining items](https://github.com/AnalyticalGraphicsInc/3d-tiles/issues?q=is%3Aissue+is%3Aopen+label%3A%22draft+1.0%22).

 **Draft 1.0 Plans**